nats-io/nats.java/README.md

 which will create a folder called `build/reports/jacoco` containing the file `index.html` you can open and use to browse the coverage.
 Keep in mind we have focused on library test coverage, not coverage for the examples.

 Many of the tests run nats-server on a custom port.
-If nats-server is in your path they should just work, but in cases where it is not, or an IDE running tests has issues with the path you can specify the nats-server location with the environment variable `nats_-_server_path`.
+If nats-server is in your path they should just work, but in cases where it is not, or an IDE running tests has issues with the path you can specify the nats-server location with the environment variable `nats_server_path`.

 ## TLS Certs